theoturner/Python-Blockchain/README.md

 You can now view and interact with the blockchain at [http://localhost:5000](http://localhost:5000).

-Blockchain difficulty can be adjusted in `settings.py`.
+Blockchain difficulty can be adjusted in `settings.py` (a higher number means a more expensive computation).
 For larger-scale implementations, please modify the confirm() function to split transactions appropriately and security audit the code.